This story originally aired in 2014.

 Cush Anderson grew up in Chicago.
 Walking on a tree-lined trail she explains, “There were not a lot of areas we could go swim.
 So we kind of fed into the stereotypes because there weren’t a lot of areas we could go swim and then we didn’t know how.
 But once I moved to California, everybody swam here.
 In the city we just knew city life and city stuff and didn’t know outdoorsy stuff.”

-Another hiker, Krishna Jude Moore, was also on the Outdoor Afro hike.
-When I asked Moore if he knew of any black contributions to the environmental movement, he paused, and then said, “It was a black man who came up with peanut butter and you got to have peanut butter when you go camping!”
+When I asked another hiker, Krishna Jude Moore, if he knew of any Black contributions to the environmental movement, he paused, and then said, “It was a Black man who came up with peanut butter and you got to have peanut butter when you go camping!”